SuperOfficeDocs/superoffice-docs/docs/en/webtools/debug.md

     * Value name = **LogFile**
     * Value data = The full path to a log file where it should write diagnostics.
 User running WebTools needs to have write permission to this file and folder.

-![x -screenshot][img1]
+![WebTools LogFile -screenshot][img1]

 ### Get extra logging from SignalR - ProtocolLogfile

 Do the same as for LogFile, but now set name to **ProtocolLogFile**.

-![x -screenshot][img2]
+![WebTools ProtocolLogfile -screenshot][img2]

 ### Get a WebTools for Mac log file

 1. Click **Go** then **Library**.

-    ![imagewukx.png -screenshot][img4]
+    ![WebTools for Mac log file -screenshot][img4]

-2. Navigate to **Application Support** folder then **SuperOffice Web Tools**.
-Then create a new text file without an extension, call it *debug* and move it to the folder **SuperOffice Web Tools**.Restart WebTools.
+2. Navigate to *Application Support* folder then *SuperOffice WebTools*.
+Then create a new text file without an extension, call it *debug* and move it to the folder *SuperOffice WebTools*.
+Restart WebTools.

-    ![imagew1mo6.png -screenshot][img5]
+    ![WebTools for Mac log file -screenshot][img5]

 3. Open a **Console**

-    ![imagelzq97.png -screenshot][img6]
+    ![WebTools for Mac log file -screenshot][img6]

 4. In the console dialog search field fill in **SuperOffice** and click **Save**.
 The information should be saved in the debugging file.
 If it doesn’t, select all the entries and right-click and click copy then paste it in the debugging file.

-    ![imagedo4c.png -screenshot][img7]
+    ![WebTools for Mac log file -screenshot][img7]

 ## Change the default timeout value - NetworkTimeoutPeriod

 The timeout value is from when a message is sent and until we expect a response.
 By default this is set to 1000 milliseconds, meaning 1 second.
-If however, you have a slow connection, this may not be enough and you may experience that Web tools lose connection.
+If however, you have a slow connection, this may not be enough and you may experience that WebTools lose connection.
 You may change the default timeout period by adding a DWORD (32bit) value with a different value.
 Note that the value here is in milliseconds, so adding 5000 will change the default timeout value from 1 second to 5 seconds.

-![x -screenshot][img2]
+![NetworkTimeoutPeriod -screenshot][img2]

 <!-- Referenced images -->
 [img1]: media/webtoolslog.png